marcusleowhm/budget_buddy/README.md

-The folders are separated by feature
+The folders are separated by features

 Project Struture:
 - cloud_functions: internal API calls